Léon Mugesera

 Léon Mugesera (born 1952) is a convicted genocidaire from Rwanda who took residence in Quebec, Canada.
 He was deported from Canada for an inflammatory anti-Tutsi speech which his critics allege was a precursor to the 1994 Rwandan genocide.
 In 2016, he was convicted of incitement to genocide and sentenced to life in prison.

 Time in Rwanda

 An ethnic Hutu, Mugesera has been a member of the dominant Hutu MRND party, which had close ties to the military.
 He was MRND Vice-Chairman for Gisenyi prefecture.

 In February 1991, Mugesera authored a pamphlet accusing Tutsi of plotting to "exterminate the Hutu majority".
 In a speech given on November 22, 1992 in Rwanda, Mugesera allegedly told 1000 party members that "we the people are obliged to take responsibility ourselves and wipe out this scum" and that they should kill Tutsis and "dump their bodies into the rivers of Rwanda."

-Following this speech, the Rwandan Minister of Justice, Stanislas Mbonampeka, issued an arrest warrant against him for inciting hatred.
+Following this speech, Rwandan minister of justice, Stanislas Mbonampeka, issued an arrest warrant against him for inciting hatred.
 He fled with his family first to the Rwandan army and then to Quebec City in Quebec, Canada.
-Shortly afterwards, Mbonampeka resigned as Minister of Justice in protest.
+Shortly afterwards, Mbonampeka resigned as minister of justice in protest.